Infineon/Firmware-loader/README.md

         -   Error = Out Endpoint is not found.

-If the KitProg2 FW is installed on MiniProg4 - to restore the device
+If the KitProg2 firmware is installed on MiniProg4 - switch the device to Bootloader mode to restore the device functionality:
-functionality:

-Switch the device to Bootloader mode:

 \- unplug MiniProg4 from the USB